-Winter salads are typified by grains, roasted veggies, nuts and seeds and dried fruits.
-And citrus.
+Winter salads are typified by grains, roasted veggies, nuts and seeds, dried fruits, and citrus.
 And winter squash.
 And beans.
 And lentils.
 Mostly they are dressed with a vinaigrette fueled by all sorts of flavors.
-The dressing brings brightness to the earthy flavors of the salad, especially when fresh squeezed lemon is in the mix.
+The dressing brings brightness to the earthy flavors of the salad, especially when freshly squeezed lemon is in the mix.

 I like crunch in my salads, so I added diced celery and pecans.
 The different textures bring more interest.
 I had some fun with the vinaigrette (I know, my idea of fun is goofy) by whisking in pure maple syrup.
 Just a tinge makes a difference.
 More sweetness comes from dried cranberries.

 I served my salad at room temperature with roasted chicken.
 It was colder than I would have wanted because it had sat out for a while.
 It was a chilly day in Florida.
 Honest.
 It would be best warm.
 I toted it to work the next day topped with pieces of leftover chicken.
 A zap in the microwave and everyone was jealous.